 Sites: Chiangmai, Thailand

-Graduate Students and Senior Psychology Students Only
+Graduate Students Only

 This course will address missionary counseling issues using venues of the Christian Medical and Dental Association, and counseling centers located in Chiangmai, Thailand.
 Students will have firsthand experience interviewing missionaries throughout Asia as they convene in the CMDA-CMDE conference.
 They will attend lectures on medical missions and workshops on counseling issues at this conference.
 Site visits at local Christian counseling centers, such as Cornerstone and the Well, will be done with teaching offered by counselors at these locations.
 Students will also practice cultural ethnography on field trips in various settings to develop understanding of the Thai people for ministry.